Evaluation of Mass Transfer Coefficient in a wetted wall column

 Wetted Wall Column Set Up |

-The above setup is used to calculate experimental mass transfer coefficient of the liquid and gas system at different temperature and different flow rates; of course, the main application of wetted wall is to determine the data of the gas and liquid mass transfer coefficient.
+The above setup is used to calculate the experimental mass transfer coefficient of the liquid and gas system at different temperatures and different flow rates; of course, the main application of the wetted wall is to determine the data of the gas and liquid mass transfer coefficient.

-Blower is provided with two valves at suction so that when the studies are focused on vapors of chemical substance which are stored in a storage vessel and the vapors from the vessel are sucked by the blower and passed into the column or if the vapors are required to be mixed with air than an option at the discharge line of the blower which is facilitated with nozzle helps in mixing the vapor with air.
+A blower is provided with two valves at suction so that when the studies are focused on vapors of a chemical substance that are stored in a storage vessel and the vapors from the vessel are sucked by the blower and passed into the column or if the vapors are required to be mixed with air than an option at the discharge line of the blower which is facilitated with nozzle helps in mixing the vapor with air.

 A heater is provided at the discharge line to supply heat to the vapor or air to maintain the temperature of the system and the whole pipeline is insulated to prevent loss, by using the rotameter, the flow rate of the vapor can be controlled.